george24601/george24601.github.io/_posts/2015-06-21-kafka-samza-test.md

 	Option 2: Populate the messages that defines the state as well when you are populating the topic in the test environment

+	Option 3: wrap local state creation in a protected test method, add a subtype in testing frame so you can provide mock implementation

+###Use of mock objects###
+	Mock object is valuable at discoverying the interaction between YOUR OWN componenets,i.e., directly contradicts the definition of integration testing, which requires us to cross the boundary

+	An alternative approach is to wrap external dependency with your own interface, so you can mock your own wrapper.
+In practice, such lightweight wrapper doesnt give enough benefit at the cost of additional types, and the wrapper itself becomes test liability,i.e., wrapper is useful only when it contains non-trivial concrete logic.